ThomasLee94/graph_challenges/README.md

 ### Challenge 5

 ### Project
-- Details on an instagram modelling of my users/followers can be found [here](PROJECT.md).
+- Details on an airline modelling of my airports can be found [here](PROJECT.md).
 - source code for the modelling can be found [here](PROJECT.py)

 ## Documentation